Compare theoretical and SymLab simulation results (generated by the Panel Flow add-on) of the pressure coefficient on a sphere.

 Create cos2(theta)

-In the Results tool palette, select Scalar Fields->cos(theta), and drag and drop it onto the left-hand target in the Create Result dialog.
+In the Results Tool Palette, select Scalar Fields->cos(theta), and drag and drop it onto the left-hand target in the Create Result dialog.
 Repeat the process to drop the Scalar Fields->cos(theta) tool onto the right-hand target.
 Click Create to create the scalar field cos2(theta).
-In the Results tool palette, select Scalar Fields->(cos(theta) x cos(theta)), rename it cos^2(theta), and press Enter.
+In the Results Tool Palette, select Scalar Fields->(cos(theta) x cos(theta)), rename it cos^2(theta), and press Enter.

 Create 9/4 x cos2(theta)

-In the Results tool palette, select Scalar Variables->9/4, and drag and drop it onto the left-hand target in the Create Result dialog.
+In the Results Tool Palette, select Scalar Variables->9/4, and drag and drop it onto the left-hand target in the Create Result dialog.
 Drag and drop the Scalar Fields->cos^2(theta) tool onto the right-hand target.

-Click Create to create the (9/4 x cos^2(theta)) tool in the Results tool palette.
+Click Create to create the (9/4 x cos^2(theta)) tool in the Results Tool Palette.

 Create Cp = 1 - 9/4 x cos2(theta)

-In the Results tool palette, select Scalar Variables->1, and drag and drop it onto the left-hand target in the Create Result dialog.
+In the Results Tool Palette, select Scalar Variables->1, and drag and drop it onto the left-hand target in the Create Result dialog.
 Drag and drop the Scalar Fields->(9/4 x cos^2(theta)) tool onto the right-hand target.

 Click Create to create Cp.
 Click Close in the Create Result dialog.

-In the Results tool palette, select Scalar Fields->(1 - (9/4 x cos^2(theta))), rename it Theory, and press Enter.
+In the Results Tool Palette, select Scalar Fields->(1 - (9/4 x cos^2(theta))), rename it Theory, and press Enter.

 Plot Theoretical Values of Pressure Coefficient Versus theta

-Double-click the edge in the Select dialog and select XY Plot to create an XY plot of pressure coefficient versus y-position.
+Double-click the edge in the Select dialog and select XY Plot to create an XY plot of pressure coefficient versus Y-position.

-Note that the plot has Position: Y along the x-axis.
-By default, a variable is plotted against the scalar variable selected for Position.
-In a previous step, you selected Y as the scalar for Position.
+Note that the plot has XYZ:Y along the X-axis.
+By default, a variable is plotted against the scalar variable selected for XYZ (position).
+In a previous step, you selected Y as the scalar for position.

-Compare Theoretical and SymLab Simulation Pressure Coefficients
+Compare Theoretical and Caedium Simulation Pressure Coefficients

 Export the Theoretical Pressure Coefficient Data